Skip to main content

 Ask your clinician as early as possible about taking blood products with you.
 Ideally, speak to them several months before you travel.

-Other information for patients and carers
+Blood transfusion information for patients and carers

 Before having a blood transfusion for the first time, it's helpful to know: